Blackstone defers more compensation ahead of unit spinout

-(Reuters) - Blackstone Group LP (BX.N), the world’s largest alternative asset manager, said on Thursday it had extended the vesting period for shares given to employees, a move that could help retain investment bankers in a unit to be spun out this year.
+Jan 29 (Reuters) - Blackstone Group LP, the world’s largest alternative asset manager, said on Thursday it had extended the vesting period for shares given to employees, a move that could help retain investment bankers in a unit to be spun out this year.

 Blackstone announced last year it would combine its mergers and acquisitions, restructuring and private fundraising advisory businesses with the advisory boutique of star investment banker Paul Taubman.
 The combined entity is expected to be spun out to Blackstone shareholders in the second half of 2015.